One of the most popular questions our support teams gets goes something like this:

-Important to note: As with anything sales tax, there is an exception to this rule.
+Important to note: As with anything sales tax, there are a few exceptions to this rule.
 If you are registering for a sales tax permit in Illinois, you will likely be required to register every location from which you sell.
 This includes your own locations (home, office, warehouse, etc.) and any Amazon fulfillment centers from where you ship items.
 You can read more about how to register for a sales tax permit in Illinois here.

 What Address Do FBA Sellers Use to Register for a Sales Tax Permit?

 - Use your principal business address (whether that’s a home or an office or warehouse that you rent)

 - One notable exception is Illinois, which you can read more about here

 - If the state’s sales tax permit registration system doesn’t allow you to enter an out-of-state address, either mail or fax a paper sales tax registration form contact the state’s department of revenue (or equivalent taxing authority) to change your registration to “out of state.”
 To make this easy, we’ve put together a handy list of how to get a human to talk to you on the phone about sales tax at every state’s department of revenue.